search

 May 15, 2024 | By: The Second Step® Team

 We all want to feel like we belong—at school, work, home and within our communities.
 A sense of belonging impacts how engaged we are with the world around us, how much we try to connect with others, and our overall well-being.
 Research shows when kids feel known, accepted, respected, and supported by those in their school community, they perform better academically and socially.
-Educators can foster a sense of belonging with social-emotional learning (SEL) curricula in their classrooms and schools.
+Educators can foster a sense of belonging with human skills curricula in their classrooms and schools.

 The benefits of belonging at school

-The SEL principles of belonging focus on recognizing the unique background, culture, and experiences of each student.
-Together, SEL skills can help highlight and celebrate our individual identities by encouraging:
+The principles of belonging focus on recognizing the unique background, culture, and experiences of each student.
+Together, human skills can help highlight and celebrate our individual identities by encouraging:

 Committing to belonging initiatives in classrooms and schools helps build a climate that fosters:

-Belonging and inclusion efforts help each student feel seen and heard within the larger group, as well as help them get the resources they need to participate fully at school.
+Belonging efforts help each student feel seen and heard within the larger group, as well as help them get the resources they need to participate fully at school.

 How to foster students’ sense of belonging